hughbris/grav-plugin-cornercat/README.md

 The cornercat is enabled by default on install.

 If you need to add custom styles for your cornercat, create a file in your theme's `css` folder called `cornercat-custom.css` (so `user/<theme>/css/cornercat-custom.css`) and it will be picked up.
+Alternatively, you can add inline styles for the SVG element using CSS property/value settings as YAML in the config under `styles` (see above).

+You may need to add styles to increase your z-index value, depending on your theme.

 ## Credits